PhD applications – Mirror doctoral contracts idil 2026

 Selection of doctoral students

-- 1 IDIL holder or his/her representative
+• 1 IDIL representative, or their representative

 What is a doctoral contract?